myPOS blog Tips

 Credit card payment

 A credit card is a means of payment issued by a financial institution, usually a bank.
-It allows the cardholder to borrow funds while using it, provided that the cardholders agree to return the money with interest, according to the rules of the institution.
+It allows the cardholder to borrow money while using it, provided that the cardholders agree to return the funds with interest, according to the rules of the institution.

 Credit card users can not only withdraw funds but also use discounts, travel points, and many other benefits not available to debit cardholders.
 They can apply prizes for fixed or differentiated rates.
 For example, you may have a card that offers an accumulation of bonus points to book future trips abroad.